— Industrial Disability Retirement Benefit

 If you are considering a disability retirement from the City and County of San Francisco, follow the steps below:

-— Qualify for disability retirement:
+— Meet the qualifications for disability retirement:

 (Industrial Disability) – you are unable to perform your job duties because of a work-related injury or illness of extended and uncertain duration, no minimum service requirement.